 The crispness of the fall air and cooking… somehow the two seem to go hand-in-hand.
 Maybe it’s the rich, hearty scents of pumpkin, apple, squash, soups and casseroles that make me long to be in the kitchen.
 Or the comfort these foods bring us.
 Maybe it’s that cooking warms the heart and home and it’s the warm hug we need as the weather turns brisk.
 All I can say is the delectable aroma of this acorn squash soup flooded our home and is a fabulous way to welcome fall.

-Before I give you the secret of this yumminess, I have to tell you two things…
+Okay, okay… onto the recipe.
+But before I give you the secret of this yumminess, I have to tell you two things…

 - Give it a chance.
 You may think the hidden ingredients will be odd… trust me, they’re not!
 You’d never know they’re in there!

 - Even though it looks like there are several steps to the recipe, it is super simple.
 I used a food processor to puree the ingredients.
 It was quick and easy.
 You know me… if cookin’ is complicated, I don’t do it!
 (Don’t have a food processor?
 A counter top blender or hand immersion blender would also work.)